project-imprimis/libprimis/doc/engine.md

 Actors are enlarged humans with a height of 2.5m (8') and a breadth of about 1m (3' 3").
 This slightly exaggerated size is such that a player can jump onto a 1m tall box without being too exaggerated.
-As a result, players can fit in 3m*1m corridors without a problem, and crouch to fit in 2m*1m corridors if necessary.
+As a result, players can fit in 3m by 1m corridors without a problem, and crouch to fit in 2m by 1m corridors if necessary.

 ### 3.2.2 Actor Entity Properties
+---

 Actors store the following properties in their object fields: